vafakaramzadegan/EasyDraw/README.md

 # creates a 45-degree vector with its length equal to 1
 vec = VectorFromAngle(45)

-# you can set the length of the vector
+# you can set the length of a vector.
 # this creates a 90-degree vector with a length of 10
 vec = VectorFromAngle(90, 10)
 ```